val-997/MediaLab_Summer_Python/assignments/assignment1/group_1_ass_1_2024_task1.md

 **b.Information:** Database on traffic accidents that occurred on the roads of the Costa Verde from 2020 to 20

 **c.Interest:** I would like to find the demographic characteristics of the perpetrators of accidents that occurred on this road and if there is any factor that affects them.

+Héctor de la Fuente hdelafuentec@pucp.pe a.Database : Peruvian Identity in the publicity about soccer b.Information: Data about audiovisual publicity related to peruvian identity
+c.
+Intertest: I would like to research how the  audiovisual publicity use soccer to show the peruvian identity.